 FedBizOpps is Soliciting for Treatment Vendors

-The federal judiciary intends to procure treatment services for Federal defendants and offenders using Blanket Purchase Agreements.
-Solicitations for Blanket Purchase Agreements may be issued for Districts in all the United States and territories, including Alaska, Hawaii, District of Columbia, Puerto Rico, U.S. Virgin Islands, District of Guam, and the commonwealth of the Northern Mariana Islands.
-Required services may include urine collection, counseling, physical examinations, outpatient and inpatient detoxification, medication, short and long term residential placement, transportation and therapy.
+The federal Judiciary intends to procure treatment services for federal defendants and offenders using Blanket Purchase Agreements.
+Solicitations for Blanket Purchase Agreements may be issued for districts in the United States and territories, including Alaska, Hawaii, District of Columbia, Guam, Northern Mariana Islands, Puerto Rico and U.S. Virgin Islands.
+Required treatment services may include urine collection, counseling, physical examinations, outpatient and inpatient detoxification, medication, short and long term residential placement, transportation and therapy.
 For more information, visit the FedBizOpps Announcement webpage.

 Information about the US Probation Office

 U.S. probation and pretrial services officers, considered the "eyes and ears" of the federal courts, investigate and supervise persons charged with or convicted of federal crimes.
 In a day's work, our officers may:

 - gather and verify information about persons who come before the courts.